MeowKim/twill-tutorial/README.md

 -   ### Contents

-    How to present model in frontend
+    How to display models in frontend.
-    How to use presenter in frontend
+    How to use presenter in frontend.
-    How to use blade template component
+    How to use blade template component.